Professor Elizabeth Blackburn

 “My parents were both family physicians.
 From them I imbibed a sense of the importance of serving people kindly and as well as one can.
 I continue to believe that bioethics, done well and underpinned by the best available scientific evidence, can be an important part of our consideration, as a society, of the impact on people of scientific research in the biological sciences and medicine”.

-The Elizabeth Blackburn School of Sciences is named in honour of an inspirational Australian who became Australia’s first female and 11th Nobel laureate in 2009 in recognition of her achievements in physiology or medicine.
+Elizabeth Blackburn Sciences is named in honour of an inspirational Australian who became Australia’s first female and 11th Nobel laureate in 2009 in recognition of her achievements in physiology or medicine.
 Professor Blackburn symbolises the strength of partnership between The University High School where she completed her schooling, topping the state in three matriculation subjects (prerequisite for entry into universities) and The University of Melbourne where she completed her biochemistry masters.
 Professor Blackburn’s achievement‘s in the field of science embodies the commitment, dedication and natural talent we at UHS want to enhance and nurture in all our students.

 Introduction and Humble Beginning